“Charles Tegart and the Arab Revolt in Palestine”

 railroads, police posts, telegraph lines, the oil pipe-line, police or military patrols, and British civil servants.
 Collective punishments were also used against Arab villages or clans suspected of attacking Jews or Jewish settlements.

-In one case, the British thrashed approximately 30 homes in a village, demolishing two of
+approximately 30 homes in a village, demolishing two of

 them, only to find out later that the alleged culprit of the crime was from a different